 Plan for fitness and flexibility

 The main benefit of working flexibly for employees is that it offers the chance to fit other commitments and activities around work and make better use of free time.
-Consult employees and show how flexible working arrangements may impact on the business.
+Consult employees and show how flexible working arrangements may impact the business.
 Consider such things as:

 - Are there jobs that might be difficult to do via a flexible working arrangement?